JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 * “xxxhdpi” − 640dpi, 4x density

 The resource is selected depending on a screen density defined in the system.

-Different types of qualifiers can be applied together.
-For example, "drawable-en-rUS-mdpi-dark" is an image for the English language in the United States region, suitable for 160 DPI screens in the dark theme.

-If a resource with the requested qualifier doesn't exist, a default resource without a qualifier is used instead.

 ## Resource usage